How to List Volunteer Experience on a Resume

 Tips for Listing Volunteer Experience on a Resume

-• Treat it like a job: Format volunteer experience similarly to paid work experience.
-If your volunteer work is particularly relevant to the job you're applying for, you can list it in the main "Experience" section rather than under a separate heading.
+• Treat it like a job.
+Format volunteer experience the same way you would paid work experience.
+If it’s relevant to the job you’re applying for, you can list it in the main “Experience” section rather than under a separate heading.

-• Keep it relevant: If you have extensive volunteer experience, only include what is relevant to the job or what demonstrates critical skills.
-You don't need to list every volunteer activity, just those that add value.
+• Keep it relevant.
+If you have extensive volunteer experience, only include what’s relevant to the job or what demonstrates critical skills.
+You don’t need to list every volunteer activity, just those that are relevant.

 Key Takeaways

-1. Volunteer experience can be included on a resume when it is highly relevant to your target role or if you have limited professional experience.
+1. Volunteer experience can be included on a resume when it’s highly relevant to your target role or when you have limited professional experience.

-4. Tailor the volunteer experience you list to the job you are applying for by emphasizing responsibilities and achievements that align with the job description.
+4. Tailor the volunteer experience you list to the job you’re applying for by emphasizing responsibilities and achievements that match the job description.

 How do you describe volunteer experience on a resume?